vignesh-saran/NSE_StockMarket_Prediction/README.md

 Create Sequences: Prepare the data in sequences of a fixed length (e.g., 60 days) that the LSTM can learn from.
 The target variable will be the stock price for the next day.

-2. Split Data:
+2.Split Data:

 Training and Testing Sets: Split the dataset into training and testing sets to evaluate model performance.

-3. Build LSTM Model:
+3.Build LSTM Model:

 Define Model Architecture: Create an LSTM model with layers suitable for time series forecasting.
 Compile the Model: Specify the optimizer, loss function, and metrics.

-4. Train the Model:
+4.Train the Model:

 Fit the Model: Train the LSTM model on the training data and validate it using the testing data.